Even if you put it side by side next to the Merkur Futur (one of the largest DE razors), it is almost as long.

 So in terms of shaving angle, it could be a matter of personal preference.
 Please share them in the comment section below.

 Where can I buy this?

-You can buy this safety razor for Amazon for less than $30.
-And this will be eligible to the free 2-day shipping if you enroll in Prime.
+You can buy this safety razor in Amazon.
+And this will be eligible for the free 2-day shipping if you enroll in Prime.

 This razor is an excellent option for beginner wet shavers looking for a razor with a long handle to fit their large hands.
-It has pretty good weight and balance that you can practice with when getting into wet shaving.
+The weight distribution is good and great even for beginners getting into wet shaving.